JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 ---
 layout: post
 comments: True
-title: WBC
+title: WBC small group
 category: Pathology
-tags: [exam II, pathology, block 2]
+tags: [exam II, pathology, block 2, small group, WBC]
 ---

 This post is written for the small group presentation on WBC, which is from the pathology course I take at UMMC